 1. Find the Right Tree – Trees come in all shapes and sizes, and often change dramatically over their lifetimes.
 Some grow tall, some grow wide and some have extensive root systems.
 Before selecting your tree, make sure you know how tall, wide and deep it will be at maturity.
 For lists of recommended trees for your region of Florida, please visit the University of Florida’s “Trees and Power Lines” website.

-- FPL’s preventive maintenance plan calls for clearing main power lines every three years and neighborhood lines every six years, on average.
+FPL’s preventive maintenance plan calls for clearing main power lines every three years and neighborhood lines every six years, on average.

-- Because we care about the health of trees, FPL follows the International Society of Arboriculture and American National Standard Institute pruning guidelines.
+To protect the health of trees, FPL follows the International Society of Arboriculture and American National Standard Institute pruning guidelines.